royemosby/roymosby.me/index.md

 My name is Roy Mosby and I have been in the U.S. Army’s Signal Corps for almost 15 years.
 Coming up on 20 years total military service, I am preparing to retire and look into another career.
 I have a strong history of process improvement with focus on devising alternative strategies for streamlining routine tasks.
 I have also been recognized by several units for improving organizational productivity and efficiency.

-I am almost finished with a Bachelor's in IT and have pursued other educational opportunities to further improve myself.
+I have recently finished a Bachelor's in IT and have pursued other educational opportunities to further improve myself.
 In August, 2014, I attended Army Knowledge Management Course.
 In September of 2015, I gained Knowledge Management certification through KMPro.

 During my time as a soldier, I have been a technician, team leader, and have worked in and out of my career field fulfilling a variety of roles.